luisomoreau/objectif-stage/README.md

 ==============

-Project initiated by Bruno Cremades and Nicolas Brengard.
+Project initiated by Bruno C. and Nicolas B.